The Impact of Hurricanes Irma and Maria

 The retail banks operating in the BVI have announced customer assistance programmes whereby there is an option to defer loan payments for a fixed period of time.
 Some of these assistance programmes automatically apply but others need to be applied for and we suggest that you contact your bank to ascertain if this is something that is appropriate for you.

-For more information on legal matters arising from the impacts of Hurricanes Irma and Maria, please contact Sheila George, Johann Henry, or your usual Harneys contact.
+For more information on legal matters arising from the impacts of Hurricanes Irma and Maria, please contact Ayana Hull or your usual Harneys contact.